 From The Past…

 When I first started sharing my stories and poetry, I was afraid to acknowledge my writing, to put up neon signs that said, “This is me.
 These are my words.
 We are one and the same.”
-Only two years ago, I finally replaced my anime-girl-picture-from-Google with a (very outdated) photo of myself.
-Still, that new profile photo was my version of a neon sign, the first time I shared my face.
+Two years ago, I finally shared a (very outdated) photo of myself.
+That new profile photo was my version of a neon sign, the first time I shared my face.